 Some of the items are capable of being strengthened with coaching or training.
 Others are character related, and some just reflect your nature.
 There are many exceptions to the list as well, so if you are an introvert and conservative versus an extrovert and "a little bit crazy," don't be frightened away from the role.

-The Bottom Line:
+The Bottom Line

+Management is a rewarding career, where you have the unique opportunity to serve your firm while supporting the development of your team members.
 Great managers are masters of getting the work done and masters of creating opportunities for their team members to showcase and develop their talents.
 While not every day is a party, the role for the right person with the right attitude has a great deal to offer.